 Partnership With Community Colleges to Provide Training and Retraining Programs Locally- Currently, Wytheville and Virginia Highlands Community Colleges offer programs that train individuals in trades like carpentry, electrical work, machining, and plumbing, as well as programs in advanced manufacturing like engineering, machine technology, and mechatronics.
 All of these areas support advanced manufacturing in Smyth County, both directly and indirectly, but efforts should be made to add programming similar to those offered in Wytheville and Abingdon to residents locally.
-The creation of a partnership, either solely or in tandem between the community colleges, could serve to allow increased job training and retraining opportunities for those in the county looking to switch careers or move into the manufacturing sector.
+The creation of a partnership, either solely or in tandem between the community colleges, could serve to allow increased job training and retraining opportunities for those in the County looking to switch careers or move into the manufacturing sector.
 Similar coursework is already offered at the Crossroads Institute, operated by Wytheville Community College, in Galax.
-A similar initiative, building upon the WCC center at the Henderson and the indevelopment center at the Ford Dealership, could serve to bolster advanced manufacturing training in the future.
+A similar initiative, WCC_WEST, is a new program that will work to bolster advanced manufacturing training in the future as well.

-Capitalize on Industrial Park, Development, and Redevelopment Properties - The EDA in Smyth County holds several areas within the county that are prime for economic development, industrial development, and sites for businesses to relocate operations.
+Capitalize on Industrial Park, Development, and Redevelopment Properties - The EDA in Smyth County holds several areas within the County that are prime for economic development, industrial development, and sites for businesses to relocate operations.
 These sites are currently being marketed as such and should continue to be sold as places to relocate or expand an existing industry.
 At sites where public utilities (water, sewer, electric) are not provided, efforts should be made to install these utilities in order to make new operations easier to establish.